dotnet/csharplang/spec/expressions.md

 is translated into

 ( *e* ) .
-Select ( *x* =&gt; *x* )
+Select ( *x* => *x* )

-\[*Example*: The example
+The example

 from c in customers\
 select c

 Is translated into

-(customers).Select(c =&gt; c)
+(customers).Select(c => c)

-*end example*\]

 A degenerate query expression is one that trivially selects the elements of the source.

+> [!NOTE]
-\[*Note*: Later phases of the translation (§12.17.3.6 and §12.17.3.7) remove degenerate queries introduced by other translation steps by replacing them with their source.
+> Later phases of the translation (§12.17.3.6 and §12.17.3.7) remove degenerate queries introduced by other translation steps by replacing them with their source.
 It is important, however, to ensure that the result of a query expression is never the source object itself.
 Otherwise, returning the result of such a query might inadvertently expose private data (e.g., an element array) to a caller.
 Therefore this step protects degenerate queries written directly in source code by explicitly calling Select on the source.
-It is then up to the implementers of Select and other query operators to ensure that these methods never return the source object itself.*end note*\]
+It is then up to the implementers of Select and other query operators to ensure that these methods never return the source object itself.

 #### From, let, where, join and orderby clauses